tobyhodges/fair-research-software/episodes/all_exercises.md

 ```

+### Exercise:
+Let's apply this to `eva_data_analysis.py`.

+a.
+Edit the code as follows to use descriptive variable names:

+    - Change data_f to input_file
+    - Change data_t to output_file
+    - Change g_file to graph_file
+    - Change data to eva_df

+b.
+Commit your changes to your repository.
+Remember to use an informative commit message.

 ### Exercise: ### Add some comments to a code block

-Examine lines 7 to 20 of the `bad-code.py` script.
+a.
+Examine `eva_data_analysis.py`.
-Add (or change!) as many inline comments as you think is required to help yourself and others understand what that code block is doing.
+Add as many inline comments as you think is required to help yourself and others understand what that code is doing.
+b.
+Commit your changes to your repository.
+Remember to use an informative commit message.

 Hint: Inline comments in Python are denoted by a `#` symbol.